TanhJK728/Exclusion-Process-Simulation/README.md

 * `model.py`: Contains the `ExclusionProcess` class.
 It manages the lattice state, enforces boundary conditions, and executes the Gillespie algorithm logic.
 * `main.py`: The entry point.
 Configures the simulation parameters (Lattice size `L`, Particle count `N`, Rates `p/q`), runs the model, and triggers visualization.
 * `visualizer.py`: Helper functions using `matplotlib` to generate Space-Time diagrams and Density Profiles.
+* `visualizer_dynamic.py`: Handles the generation of GIF animations for simulation playback.

 ---